meltyourface/blank/posts/Lord-of-the-Elemental-Planes/Elemental-Magick-Connecting-with-the-Lords-of-the-Planes/index.md

 Key Concepts and Magical Correspondences

-The core concept of Elemental Planes stems from the understanding of four fundamental elements: Earth, Air, Water, and Fire.
+**The core concept of Elemental Planes stems from the understanding of four fundamental elements**: Earth, Air, Water, and Fire.
 Each of these elements serves as a building block for the material and spiritual aspects of our world, interlocking and interacting with one another to maintain the delicate balance of existence.
 Modern esoteric schools incorporate a fifth element, sometimes referred to as the quintessence, spirit, or aether, to encompass the unifying underlying force that ties the other elements together.

 Magical correspondences associated with each element are as follows:
 - Earth: Stability, growth, fertility, material wealth, physical health